kretoffer/ObscuraProto/README.md

 ### 6.1.
 Bidirectional Request-Response Pattern

 To simplify common request-response interactions, the high-level API provides dedicated methods for a **fully bidirectional** flow.
 Both the client and the server can initiate requests and respond to them.
+The recommended way to handle incoming requests is to use the `register_request_handler` method, which automates response management.

-This pattern uses a special internal operation code (`0xFFFF`) for responses and prepends a unique request ID to the payload parameters.
+This pattern uses a special internal operation code (`0xFFFF`) for responses and prepends a unique request ID to the payload parameters, but this complexity is hidden from you when using the simplified handlers.

 #### Initiating a Request